openplayerjs/openplayerjs/migration.md

 # Migration

-## Starting in v3.x.x
+## From v2.x.x to v3.x.x

-No longer support for IE11.
+### No further support for IE11.

-Bundles will not support IE11 going forward to reduce the footprint of supporting Promises and other ES6 native functions.
+Bundles for both CSS and JS will not support IE11 anymore to reduce the footprint of supporting Promises and other ES6 native functions by using polyfills.
+This is a big consideration to have before migrating to version 3 of this player.

+### DASH and FLV media removed

+In an effort to have a true **native** player, we removed the non-native media, such as DASH and FLV.
+They will be included in a separate repository, same as the YouTube plugin for this player.

+### Dist files completely removed from repository

+The dist folders will be released on NPM, but they won't be part of the repositry anymore, to follow some of the modern guidelines about projects.

+### Other changes to consider:

-Also, video player used to pause media when clicking on the main area; it has been disabled by default, and to activate that behavior back, you need to set the `media.pauseOnClick` property as `true`.
+-   The video player used to pause media when clicking on the main area, but now it has been disabled by default.
+To activate that behavior back, et the `media.pauseOnClick` property as `true`.
+-   Replaced Karma with Jest to use more modern approaches for unit tests; current status of unit tests is at 8%, but we will continue aming for 70%
+-   Refactor code for IMA SDK integration to make it easier to understand and adapt to latest changed; also, `loop` feature has been removed from Ads.
+-   Upgraded packages all packages used in the project to keep it up-to-date
+-   Refactor constants in favor of methods to facilitate unit tests on them
+-   Simplified structure of project

 ## From v2.6.1 to v2.7.0